Engine Ops in the ASG32 Motor Glider

 and stays as lubrication and protection against corrosion of the

-Assuming you did not exceed 120 internal air temp during the takeoff and climb, and it is now time to shut down the engine and commence with soaring flight, you will undoubtedly always need to do a “cooling run” here at WSC.
-If you ran the engine engine for longer than 5 minutes you probably hit at least 115 on the Internal Air Temp.
-Here at WSC you always do a cooling run.
+Even assuming you did not exceed 120 internal air temp during the takeoff and climb, you will undoubtedly always need to do a “cooling run” here at WSC.
+If you ran the engine for longer than 5 minutes you probably hit at least 115 on the Internal Air Temp.
+Here at WSC I have always needed to do a cooling run.

 - Ignition – Off